Akadine/ezWebJS/README.md

 What ezWeb is **not**:

-- Not React
+- Not ReactJS (We love React's html strings!)
-- Not Angular
+- Not AngularJS (We love Angular's binding and init call back lifecycle for security!)
-- Not jQuery
+- Not jQuery (We love jQueries easy of use, and wanted you to be able drop your jQuery code in and have it just work!

 What ezWeb **is**:

 - A loader + explicit module lifecycle
 - A system bag you can inspect
 - A codebase you can understand by reading it
-- A complete framework replacement
+- A complete framework replacement taking the best ideas of React, Angular, and  jQuery and rebuilding them in a modern security first way.

 ---